JanLikar/aoc2022-25-in-25/Readme.md

 I was positively surprised by D's expressiveness and ease of use.
 Certainly a very nice programming language.

-I don't exactly know in what cases it would be preferred over Rust or Go, but it's certainly a strong contender.
+It isn't entirely clear to me in what cases it would be preferred over Rust or Go, but it's certainly a strong contender.

 [Day 14: Regolith Reservoir](https://adventofcode.com/2022/day/14)